axieinfinity/ronin-dpos-contracts/README.md

 ### Block reward submission

-The block producers submit their block reward at the end of each block, and the amount of reward will be transferred to the block miner and its corresponding delegators at the end of the period (~1 day).
+The block miners submit their block reward at the end of each block, and these amounts will be split for the block producers and their corresponding delegators at the end of the period (~1 day).

 ### Wrapping up epoch